-As our world continues to rotate more and more toward automation and tech, it is crucial to acknowledge and uphold the heritage of the mark of hand and fragrance making by respecting traditions, along with the linguistics that accompany those rich customs woven with wisdom.
-In doing so, we then acknowledge the cultures who birthed these ways of being in the world, which are inherently balanced with living at peace, in simple harmony with the Earth.
+As our world continues to rotate more and more toward automation and tech, it is crucial to acknowledge and uphold the heritage of the mark of hand and fragrance making.
+By respecting traditions, along with the linguistics that accompany those rich customs woven with wisdom, we then acknowledge the cultures who birthed these ways of being in the world.
+From this perspective, there exists an inherent balance, bringing us into living at peace and in harmony with the Earth.

 “You must live in the present, launch yourself on every wave, find your eternity in each moment.
 Fools stand on their island of opportunities and look toward another land.
 There is no other land; there is no other life but this.”